kernelpanic09/CI-CD/README.md

 - **Run Tests Automatically**: All unit tests are executed with every code change, helping to catch bugs and regressions early.
 - **Perform Code Linting**: Code style and quality checks are performed to maintain a clean and readable codebase.
 - **Deploy Continuously**: Successful builds are automatically deployed to a Kubernetes cluster, ensuring that the latest version of the application is always available in the staging environment.
+- **Static Code Analysis**: Code is analyzed using `pylint` to enforce coding standards and detect potential issues.
+- **Vulnerability Scanning**: Dependencies are scanned for known vulnerabilities using `safety`.

 This CI/CD pipeline serves as an example for developers looking to implement a robust and scalable DevOps workflow.
 It covers essential DevOps practices, including continuous integration, continuous deployment, automated testing, and security scanning.